 Title: Diphtheria, tetanus, whooping cough, hepatitis B, polio and Hib vaccine for infants

 Summary: The National Immunisation Program provides free diphtheria, tetanus, whooping cough, hepatitis B, polio and Hib vaccine to infants at two, four and six months of age.
 This document provides a pre-immunisation checklist and information about side effects.
-Includes diphtheria, tetanus and whooping cough (pertussis) vaccine consent form
+Includes diphtheria, tetanus and whooping cough (pertussis) vaccine consent form.

 Title: How to give EpiPen

-Title: Immunisations - vaccinations in Victoria
+Title: Immunisations - vaccinations in Victoria (audio)

 Title: Infant hepatitis B immunisation information